Jackrich78/evi_RAG_test/docs/features/FEAT-004_product-catalog/acceptance.md

 ## Overview

 This feature is complete when:
-- All ~60 EVI 360 products are scraped from portal.evi360.nl with canonical URLs and pricing
+- All 76 EVI 360 products are scraped from portal.evi360.nl with canonical URLs and pricing (validated 2025-11-04)
-- ≥80% of CSV products are fuzzy-matched and enriched with problem mappings
+- ≥80% of 23 unique CSV products are fuzzy-matched and enriched (target: ≥19 products = 9 automated + 10 manual)
 - The specialist agent can search and recommend products via hybrid search (<500ms)
 - Products are formatted in Dutch markdown with working URLs
 - All tests pass (18 unit + 6 integration) and manual testing shows ≥70% relevance